janleigh/dotfiles/README.md

    <img src="https://cdn.xndr.tech/u/XDOyrKx.png" alt="minimal" align="right" width="400px">

    Thanks for dropping by!
-This is my personal repository of my **.files**
+This is my personal repository of my dotfiles.

    The [setup section](#-setup) will guide you through the installation process.